acsgh/mad-scala/docs/documentation.md

 If the param is not present, a 400 Bad Request will be returned

-The path param by default is required, it could be optional, have a default value or be a list
+The path param is required by default, it could be optional, have a default value or be a list

 ``` scala
 get("/") { implicit ctx =>